mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 - VIC1 to NSW1
 - NSW1 to QLD1

-Negative values are the opposite direction.
+Negative values mean power flows in the opposite direction.

 ### Losses